libero/reviewer/README.md

 make setup
 ```

-This will setup the .scripts submodule as well as create configuration files for each service.
+This will setup the .scripts submodule as well as create configuration files for each service and run `yarn install`.

 Then run start task:
 ```sh